gabrielmmf/cool-compiler/README.md

 **The regular expressions were defined as follows:**

-Digits can be numbers from 0 to 9:
+Digits can be integers from 0 to 9:

 	DIGIT [0-9]